adelarsq/daily-rust.github.io/_posts/2016-05-14-using_patterns.md

 tags: [rustposts, rust, beginner]
 ---

-There are many way to match patterns and it's possible even mix then:
+There are many ways to match patterns and it's possible even mix then:

 ```rust
 match x {